shkhln/linuxulator-steam-utils/README.md

 This kind of hybrid Proton setup is quite different from both official Linux Proton builds and vanilla Wine, thus any issues encountered with it can *not* be directly reported to either project's bug tracker.

-Known issues include incompatibility with the Steam's overlay and Windows versions of Half-Life and Half-Life 2 engine games.
+Known issues include incompatibility with the Steam overlay.

 This tool is generally recommended over Linux Proton (running under Linuxulator) due to working WoW64 and more reliable 3D acceleration on Intel/AMD GPUs.